 In response to the recommendations set out in the Shape of Training Report and other drivers, we have developed a model for future physician training.
 Internal Medicine Training (IMT) will form the first three years of post-foundation training and, for the main specialties supporting acute hospital care, an indicative 12 months of further internal medicine training will be integrated flexibly with specialty training in a dual programme.
-This will ensure that CCT holders are competent to practise independently at consultant level in both their specialty and internal medicine.
 This model will enhance the training in internal medicine and will prepare doctors for the management of the acutely unwell patient, with an increased focus on chronic disease management, comorbidity and complexity.
 Generic professional capabilities (GPCs) as set out in the GMC's framework will be embedded in all curricula to emphasise the importance of these professional qualities as well as helping to promote flexibility in postgraduate training.

 The Internal Medicine (IM) stage 1 curriculum was approved by the GMC on 8 December 2017 and will replace Core Medical Training (CMT) from August 2019.
 The Acute Care Common Stem (ACCS) curriculum will be revised in line with the parent specialty curricula and an intercollegiate group is taking this work forward.